sinnchinn/ChinS_RPSLS/README.md

             - must have a way to show the rules of the game
             - designed

-// Peer Reviewer:
+// Peer Reviewer: Bria Harrold
-// Peer Reviewer Comments:
+// Peer Reviewer Comments: Great job everything works nicely and didn't break the only thing I would suggest is on 1v1 it would have been cool to see the other person options disapper while one person is going.
+Other than that I can't think of anything else great work love the design!!!!